Frequently Asked Questions

 8. How much does treatment cost?

-Treatments are currently available in California - La Jolla, San Diego, and Coronado.
+Treatments are currently available only in California – La Jolla, San Diego, and Coronado.

 Session 1: Intake and Clinical History: 300 USD